Parmeggiani-Lab/elfin-ui/README.md

 <b>5.
 What is mirror-linking?</b>

-It is a extrusion/deletion mirroring mechanism originally implemented for symmetric hubs.
+It is an extrusion/deletion mirroring mechanism originally implemented for symmetric hubs.
 Extrude and delete operations on any one of a group of mirror-linked modules are automatically copied across.
 Extruded modules are also automatically mirror-linked so further extrusions are also copied as expected.

 It's sometimes useful to manually create mirror-linked groups that extrude together.
 To do so, use `Link by Mirror`.
 There are also a couple of other mirror linking operators - see [tutorial](resources/tutorial/README.md).

 ## Don't do's
 <b>Can I change module object settings?</b>

-No, except for the material color.
-Especially, if the transform settings are modified, it's very likely that you will break elfin's assumption about module spatial relationship and the result is undefined.
+You can change the material color, but please don't change other object settings.
+Especially, if the transform settings are modified, elfin's assumption about module spatial relationship might be violated, causing computation errors downstream.

 <b>Can I scale any object?</b>

 No. The scale must be kept constant so that the calculation between PyMol data and Blender are correct.
-It's just like how you cannot just scale a lifesize protein up 100x.